Martial Arts Institute Socorro

 Martial arts isn’t merely her passion – it has become her greatest weapon in combatting several chronic health conditions.
 Her studies continue to give her the strength needed each day to enjoy a higher quality of life.
 Her ability not only to overcome but thrive in spite of these obstacles inspires students experiencing similar challenges.

 Misty’s other joy includes music.
-She plays bass and guitar and performs vocally, oftentimes with Elric, who also plays guitar.
+She plays bass and guitar and performs vocally.

 “Grandmaster Walker is a true, living legend!
 He is a master in his craft, spending 60 years, studying multiple Martial Art Disciplines.